ankitbioinfo/ankitbioinfo/README.md

 At CatalYm, I focus on the intersection of spatial omics, and immuno-oncology to uncover the cellular and molecular mechanisms that drive therapeutic resistance and immune evasion in the TME.
 My work integrates running different spatial-omics tools to accelerate discovery and guide translational decisions.

-🧬 Previous work (2021-2025) @ University of Würzburg, Germany
-I developed NiCo, a computational pipeline that integrates scRNA-seq with image-based spatial transcriptomics to reveal cell-cell communication and gene program (meta-program) covariation within tissue niches.
+🧬 Previous work (2021-2025) @ University of Würzburg, Germany 👉 Check out the documentation I developed NiCo, a computational pipeline that integrates scRNA-seq with image-based spatial transcriptomics to reveal cell-cell communication and gene program (meta-program) covariation within tissue niches.
 We applied NiCo to diverse biological contexts including liver, brain, and developmental tissues to uncover novel mechanistic insights.

 Check out our publication: